CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

             - Again if you create more Objects called "Scene" they will get merged with the non-grouped-tiles into a single Mesh by Unity.

-    3 - I have found some cases where Merge Vertices .obj setting in Crocotile3D export conflicts the quantity of vertices that Unity imports into the resulting mesh/es.
+    3 - I have found some cases where Unity importer doesn't load well the number of vertices that Crocotile3D writes to the .obj file.
+Sometimes it adds extra vertices, no idea why, to the resulting Mesh/es.
-            - If you get a "Mesh.colors is out of bounds..." error disable that checkbox and see if it works.
+            - If you get a "Mesh.colors is out of bounds..." error try disabling the Merge Vertices checkbox of Crocotile3D .obj export settings and see if it works.

     4 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
 (More subtle)